reverse-squared/robotic-scout-magic/docs/components/dropdown.md

-# Radio
+# Dropdown
-A list of items, selectable by radio inputs, where only one is selectable.
+A list of items, selectable by a dropdown.
+Only one is selectable.

 ## Properties